syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DetailsView.md

 ''' <param name="disc">The disc.</param>

-Public Sub New(ByVal orderID As Integer, ByVal product As Integer, ByVal unit As Decimal, ByVal quantity As Int16, ByVal disc As Double, ByVal cusId As String, ByVal orderDt As DateTime)
+Public Sub New(ByVal orderID As Integer, ByVal product As Integer, ByVal unit As Decimal, ByVal quantity As Int16, ByVal disc As Double, ByVal customerId As String, ByVal orderDt As DateTime)

 Me._Discount = disc